Mr. Cast Iron | Best Cast Iron Tips | Cast Iron Cooking

 Therefore, if you cook with bacon regularly, saving the fat can help add bacon flavor and nutrition to your dishes.

-How To Store Excess Bacon Grease
+How To Properly Store Bacon Grease

 To prevent rancidity and spoilage, try not to let the fat sit out for too long before transferring it to an airtight container.